lawun330/HACK-Assembly-Journey/README.md

 # HACK-Assembly-Journey

-The HACK assembly language is an interesting language I learned at the University of the People.
+The HACK assembly language is an interesting language I learned at my university.

 Here, each file translates the code below it into the equivalent HACK assembly language.
 - *for_loop.asm*